Devadeut/FashionMnist-Classifier/README.md

 NOTE: As this is just a barebone implementation, nothing will be displayed on "http://127.0.0.1:8000".
 Go to "http://127.0.0.1:8000/docs" to test the '/predict' endpoint.
 When prompted with username and password, use 'user' and 'pass' respectively.
 We provide a sample image but any other images from FashionMNNIST dataset can also be used.

+Please look at "report.pdf" for more technical details.